discordjs/guide/guide/interactions/registering-slash-commands.md

 ```

 Running this script will register all your commands to the guild of which the id was passed in above.
-Now that you have a general idea of how to make a proper deploy script, you can also modify this to deploy global commands by adjusting the route.
+You can also modify this to deploy global commands by adjusting the route to `.applicationCommands(CLIENT_ID)`.